 Students in the Language Academy @ Wofford participate in interactive presentations at the end of their sessions.

-– Whether they have studied their world language for years or don’t even know how to say “hello,” young students can come study world languages and cultures at the Language Academy @ Wofford College
+SPARTANBURG, S.C. – Whether they have studied their world language for years or don’t even know how to say “hello,” young students can come study world languages and cultures at the Language Academy @ Wofford College this summer.

 The two-week language immersion residential programs in French, German and Spanish are open to rising 9th-graders through recently graduated high school seniors.
 Registration is open for the program.